TatyanaA/lap1_client/README.md

 - The app was continously tested to make sure it worked as it should.
 - Bugs were spotted and fixed.

+## Bugs
+- If loaded locally, the questions and answers may not appear.
+To force them to appear, complete a 5 questions test then load a new test or practice mode and this should force them to appear.

 ## Wins and Challenges
 ### Wins
 - Managed to get the answers displayed on the quiz pages to shuffle